Best Known For

 Answer questions and see how you rank against other players.Play Now

 American singer-songwriter Paul Simon has made significant contributions to the American rock tradition.
 He began his career as part of the duo Simon & Garfunkel with his friend and musical partner Art Garfunkel.
-He has won 13 Grammys, including the Lifetime Achievement Award and was selected as one of the "100 People Who Shaped the World" by Time magazine in 2006.
+He has won 13 Grammy Awards, including the Lifetime Achievement Award and was selected as one of the "100 People Who Shaped the World" by TIME magazine in 2006.

 Musician Paul Simon was born on October 13, 1941, to Jewish-American parents living in New Jersey.
 As a singer-songwriter known for his cerebral compositions, it seems only fitting that Simon's mother, Belle, was an English teacher and his father, Louis, was both a teacher and a bandleader.

 Simon moved to Queens, New York, at a young age, soon meeting and befriending Art Garfunkel, "the most famous singer in the neighborhood."
 In fact, Simon credits Garfunkel's performance in the 4th grade talent show as his inspiration to start singing.

 At Forest Hill High School, Simon and Garfunkel formed a duo called "Tom and Jerry."
 Occasionally performing for school dances, they pooled together $7 in 1957 to lay down the track "Hey Schoolgirl," which became a minor hit.
 Although the song's success landed the pair a chance to perform on American Bandstand right after Jerry Lee Lewis, Tom and Jerry decided to go their separate ways for college after they failed to produce a follow-up hit.